majidsina/rlmd/README.md

 Final aggregated figures for all agent experiments that share common training parameters are generated using `scripts/gen_figures.py`.
 The specific aggregation details must be input in the file.

 Comprehensive tests during compilation have been written for all user inputs.
 The script will also terminate if critic network backpropagation fails mainly due to the use of strong outlier-supressing critic loss functions and or divergence in particular environment state components.
 Furthermore, an explicit test run for initial stability of agent training can be conducted using `tests/agent_tests.py` for a variety of scenarios.
+Similarly, one can use `tests/lev_tests.py` to conduct tests on a reduced-scale of all optimal leverage experiments.

 Accessing the code involves the following commands:
 ```commandline